goyek/goyek/README.md

 If it is disabled, only logs from failed task are send to the output.

-Use [`func (f *Taskflow) VerboseParam() BoolParam`](https://pkg.go.dev/github.com/goyek/goyek#Taskflow.VerboseParam) if you need to check if verbose mode was set within a task's command.
+Use [`func (f *Taskflow) VerboseParam() BoolParam`](https://pkg.go.dev/github.com/goyek/goyek#Taskflow.VerboseParam) if you need to check if verbose mode was set within a task's action.

 ### Default task